 Our collaborators may breach or terminate their agreements with us, including termination without cause at subject to certain prior written notice requirements, and we may be unsuccessful in entering into and maintaining other collaborative arrangements for the development of product candidates.
 For example, following the first anniversary of the effective date of the Kyorin Agreement, Kyorin has the right to terminate the agreement for any reason upon 90 days advance written notice to us.
-Under the CSL Agreement, CSL has sole discretion to proceed to the next research phase for any synthetase program and there can be no assurance that CSL will elect to negotiate a license agreement with us for any IND candidates that result from the research collaboration.
 In addition, if we are unable to maintain existing collaboration arrangements or enter into new ones, our ability to generate licensing, milestone or royalty revenues would be materially impaired.